Kluiverth Aguilar

-Kluiverth Miguel Aguilar Díaz (born 5 May 2003) is a Peruvian professional footballer who plays as a defender for Belgian club Lommel.
+Kluiverth Miguel Aguilar Díaz (born 5 May 2003) is a Peruvian professional footballer who plays as a defender for American club Minnesota United FC 2 in the MLS Next Pro.

 Club career

 He was included in The Guardian's "Next Generation 2020".
 On 19 April 2020, it was confirmed that Aguilar would join Manchester City for a fee of £1.5 million when he turns 18, in 2021.
 He spent a season on loan at City's partner club Lommel before signing for the Belgian club permanently in the summer of 2022.

+On 14 August 2026, Aguilar signed with Minnesota United FC 2 in the MLS Next Pro until the end of 2026.